 Become a vocal musician with real skills

 The musicianship training that I teach means that singing students develop fluent musical skills such as sight-singing, vocal improvisation and the ability to harmonise effortlessly.
 Such skills are of course very useful in themselves but they also contribute directly to the expressive freedom and authenticity of the singer.
-A skilled vocal musician has a great sense of rhythm and tonality that allows for the development of true artistic expression rather than the kind of karaoke vocal mimicry that we hear too often these days.
+A skilled vocal musician has a great sense of rhythm and tonality that allows for the development of true artistic expression rather than relying on “karaoke sense” or vocal mimicry.

 Once students have mastered the foundations of vocal fluency, I’m happy to prepare them for examinations if that is something they would like to do.
 Having vocal freedom and musical fluency, they can expect to find preparation for singing exams very straightforward and to achieve very high marks.

 Discover your true, unique and healthy voice